christopherpark88/jitto-ecommerce-app/README.md

 # Ecommerce App Demo

-This project was built with AWS Amplify, a suite of everything required for building a fullstack application such as Cognito, S3 Buckets, etc.
+This project was built with AWS Amplify, a suite of everything required for building a fullstack application such as Cognito, S3 Buckets, etc. All requirements are met, and if I had more time I would've liked to add some features like more form verification on the checkout inputs as well as being able to properly handle purchases.
+Furthermore, there were some aspects of the frontend I would've liked to add more polish too as well, as it does look a bit bland and a bit clunky.
+At the very least, there are some comments and some code setup to be able to handle these features if needed in the future.

 While I've had experience using AWS Amplify, I noticed when I started this project that there was a feature called AWS Amplify Studio.
 It was released back in December 2021 as a visual interface that can be used to create AWS Amplify backed applications a bit easier according to the documentation.